A Guide to Profit and Loss (P&L)

 Even setting up the P&L can be confusing, which is exactly why we created a free profit and loss template.

 We all think we know what profit is.
 Money, right?
 Well, sometimes.

 Profit is money that is made after the costs of making that money are subtracted.
-It’s what’s left over after all the bills have been paid.
-Logically, what I need to know then to get to a figure for profit is the total for my incoming revenue and outgoing expenditure.
+It’s what’s leftover after all the bills have been paid.
+Logically, what I need to know to calculate my profit is the total for my incoming revenue and outgoing expenditure.
 The difference between these figures should be my profit.
 Right?

 Income – expenditure = profit.

 This sounds right.
 But it isn’t the whole picture.
 Because the P&L doesn’t just track bills and invoices.
-It also tracks changes in the value of things my business owns.
+The profit and loss statement also tracks changes in the value of things my business owns.
 Value is usually what we go to the Balance Sheet to find out.
 But the P&L includes figures based on value too – and this is often what confuses people (me included).